nvda-es/devguides_translation/original_docs/gcaddoninternals.md

 When we apply this to mouse movement, the X coordinate increases when the mouse moves to the right, while the Y coordinate decreases as the mouse moves up.
 For sake of completeness, mouse movement expressions are:

-* Mouse moving right: new X = currnet X + movement unit
+* Mouse moving right: new X = current X + movement unit
 * Mouse moving left: new X = current X - movement unit
 * Mouse moving down: new Y = current Y + movement unit
 * Mouse moving up: new Y = current Y - movement unit

+## Golden Cursor Settings

+Besides shortcut keys to set various Golden Cursor add-on settings on the fly, the add-on comes with a settings screen class.
+Depending on NVDA version in use, it will appear as a standalone dialog or part of multi-page settings screen as a settings panel.
+The former is the case for NVDA 2018.1, while the latter is used in NVDA 2018.2 and later.

 ## Conclusion